vsoch/askci/paper/paper.md

 stale or outdated material is large.
 The negative consequences largely fall on the user, as they must sift through several online resources to put together a current, holistic picture of a concept or tool.
-The negative consequences also fall on the centers, as they struggle to support the user bases with smaller teams, and limited time to allocate to support and documentation.
+The negative consequences also fall on the centers, as they struggle to support the user bases with smaller teams, and have limited time to allocate to support and documentation.
 In that support by way of tickets or in person help is essential, documentation usually falls to the wayside.

+Badly needed is a collaborative solution to take the burden off of any individual center or group, and one that moves typically private knowledge into the open source domain.
 Recent efforts have aspired to help with this lack of resources, including ask.ci [@askci], a discourse installation that provides a discussion forum for many academic centers to answer questions about cyberinfrastructure.
 However, topics on ask.ci do not represent holistic knowledge, but rather individual questions that a user would still need to browse through to form some cohesive understanding.
 Still missing from this landscape is a holistic representation of a concept or idea, and one that is still embedded with